Search

 • modifyInspectorBarItems - the modifications that should be applied to the order of items defined by the .imgly.inspectorBarItems builder above.
 This modifier can be used, when you do not want to touch the default general order of the items, but rather add additional items and replace/hide some of the default items.
 To achieve that, use the InspectorBar.Modifier provided as the second closure argument, named items in this example, to add, replace, and remove items as highlighted in modify inspector bar items.
 By default, no modifications are applied.

-• addFirst - prepends new InspectorBar.Items.
+• addFirst - prepends a new InspectorBar.Item in the list.

-• addLast - appends new InspectorBar.Items.
+• addLast - appends a new InspectorBar.Item in the list.

-InspectorBar.Item Configuration
+InspectorBar.Item Configuration#

 As mentioned in the Inspector Bar Architecture section, InspectorBar.Item conforms to EditorComponent.
 Its id must be unique which is a requirement of the underlying SwiftUI ForEach type.
 Depending on your needs there are multiple ways to define an item.
 In this example, we demonstrate your options with increasing complexity.